| |

 Skip counting is the process of counting by repeatedly adding the same number.

 One can skip count by any number other than 1, though the most common skip counts are 2, 3, and 10.
-It involves repeatedly adding the same amount because multiplication is based on repeated addition.
+It involves repeatedly adding the same amount because the count is based on repeated addition.

 When we count by skipping one number and immediately moving on to the next, we are said to be “skip counting.”
 On the number line, skip counting can be used forward and backward.